Criteria, Guidelines, and Rules

 Papers should be paginated, double-spaced, and submitted as Microsoft Word files or in Word-compatible formats (e.g., doc, docx, rtf).
 Papers should have no information identifying the student.
 Information about students should be provided on the submission form.

-Files should be labeled with a short title and the date of submission (e.g., ReadingShakespeare091619).
+Files should be labeled with a short title and the date of submission (e.g., ReadingShakespeare_04 Jan 2022).

 Papers published on the site will include the authors’ names.

-Authors of accepted papers will be notified by e-mail in early December.
+Authors of winning papers will be notified by e-mail in spring 2022.

 Papers should move beyond the traditional five-paragraph-essay format and include the following elements: